 Each winner and runner up entrant agrees to participate in publicity related to the competition and to the use of their name and a photograph of both themselves and their entered image(s) for the use of advertising the competition and exhibition.
 There will be no extra payment for this.

 Each entry must be the original work of the entrant and the entrant must have complete copyright for this work.
 Previously published images may be submitted to any category however where linked to a third party, rights must have been sought and written permission received for use.
-Images submitted to the Food Off the Press category must have been previously published and rights must have been sought and written permission received for use and made available on request.
+Images submitted to the Production Paradise Previously Published category must have been previously published and rights must have been sought and written permission received for use and made available on request.

-It is the sole responsibility of the entrant to confirm that each person depicted in the entry has granted permission to be portrayed as shown.
+It is the sole responsibility of the entrant to confirm that each person depicted in the entry has granted permission to be portrayed as shown if required.
 Any costumes, props or other materials used must be rented or borrowed with the permission of the owner, and all other relevant permissions must have been obtained.

 It is the sole responsibility of the entrant to ensure that images submitted do not contain threatening, false, misleading, abusive, harassing, libelous, defamatory, vulgar, obscene, pornographic or profane content,